Professional in Human Resources (PHR 2024 ECO)

 Question 5 of 5

-Why is it important for an HR professional to have a solid understanding of the organization’s strategic goals and objectives?
+A department head asks HR to “just approve” a new incentive plan to push short-term output.
+Why is it important for an HR professional to understand the organization’s strategic goals and objectives before moving forward?

-1. So that they can communicate these goals to the media.
+1. So they can communicate these goals to the media.

-3. So that they can argue with management about the direction of the company.
+3. So they can argue with management about the direction of the company.

-4. So that they can ensure the company is following all laws and regulations.
+4. So they can ensure the company is following all laws and regulations.

 The correct answer is B.